uwol/proleap-cobol-parser/README.md

 * For parsing large Cobol source code files,  VM args have to be set: -Xmx2048m -XX:MaxPermSize=256m
 * Intellij Plugin for ANTLR 4 has to be provided with those VM args in file idea.vmoptions.

-Known limitations (work under progress):

-1. Picture strings are parsed as (groups of) terminal symbols.

-2. Comments are skipped.

 Build process: